shrkw/tagval/README.md

 - If `opt` is `Some(v)`, it returns `v`.
 - If `opt` is `None()`, it returns `x`.

-Useful when you want to get specified value or default value.
+Useful when you want to get value with specifying a default value.
+This is a method which will save you from unexpected `undefined`.

 ```js
 var a = TagVal.Some(20);